Data Connections

 cd digiusher-iac/oci

-After Terraform or ORM Deploy
+After Deploy

 Option B: Manual Setup